 Scotland is a paradise for paddlers, with many different types of kayaking and canoeing pursuits available.
-All you have to do is choose a vessel, grab a paddle and decide where you would like to go.
+All you have to do is choose a vessel, pick up a buoyancy aid, grab a paddle and decide where you would like to go.

 If you're a complete beginner or you're still trying to find your sea legs, not to worry.
 There are many opportunities to try out kayaking lessons or even venture on a kayaking course to get you up to speed.
 Don't worry about equipment either, you'll be provided with all the essential gear when you arrive.
 Maybe just remember a spare change of warm clothes for after!

-Our rivers, lochs and coastlines are waiting, and what better time to get involved than during Scotland's Year of Coasts & Waters.
+Our rivers, lochs and coastlines.
 Keep reading for more information and how to kick start your Scottish kayaking holidays.

 Types of Kayaking and Canoeing Trips in Scotland